Miss Polonia

-Miss Polonia is a national beauty pageant in Poland to select the official ambassador of Poland at the Miss World, Miss Grand International, Miss Intercontinental and Miss Charm pageants.
+Miss Polonia is a national beauty pageant in Poland to select the official ambassador of Poland at the Miss Universe, Miss World, Miss International, Miss Earth, Miss Grand International, Miss Intercontinental, and Miss Charm pageants.
 This pageant is the oldest beauty pageant in Poland.

 History

 Starting in 1927, winners entering Miss Europe.
 Traditionally, the winner of Miss Polonia represented Poland in Miss World and Miss Universe.

 The 1984 Miss Polonia competition ran into multiple problems with rigging accusations.
-Accusations were made before the event which lead to a boycott.
+Such accusations were made before the event, which led to a boycott.
 More controversy followed when Joanna Karska was initially chosen as the winner of the competition.
 The final vote was done a second time and Magdalena Jaworska ended up being declared the winner.